Tyrn/dotfiles/README.md

 $ sudo pacman-key --populate archlinux manjaro
 $ sudo pacman-key --refresh-keys           ;; This one takes a lot of time!
 ```

+- Later on, see `pacman-add` on adoption of unofficial repositories

 ### If you want Plasma KDE + i3 on X11